 The stability ball allows you to do many exercises that you may already do on a gym mat.
 Here are some examples of what you can do on a stability ball:

-Before you know it, you will get the hang of it.
 The stability ball is something you can use at the gym, at home, or even as a chair in the office.
 It is an inexpensive way to keep your body toned.
 Purchasing a ball is just as simple.

 Surveying the various manufacturers of exercise balls reveals that there is no standard sizing in the industry.
 For example, one company's smallest ball may be 45 cm in diameter and designed for people under 5 feet tall, while another's smallest is 53 cm and designed for someone under 5 feet 3 inches tall.
 Check the manufacturers recommendations.
 To check to see if the ball is the right size for you, sit straight up on the ball.
 Your hips and knees will be at a 90° angle if you have the right size ball.